Why Good Mobile Signal Is Essential For Modern Hotels

 Don’t fall into the trap of thinking that having a decent Wi-Fi connection in the hotel is all you need.
 Wi-Fi is good, but a quality hotel will offer a good cellular signal and a good data signal to ensure that all guests are able to connect in the way that suits them best.
 Both offerings allow users to access their apps and make calls, but many travellers prefer cellular for convenience and control.

-The good news is that hotel owners can improve the signal quality in their hotels by using passive cell phone boosters.
+The good news is that hotel owners can improve the signal quality in their hotels by using passive cell phone boosters regardless of the building materials used in the construction or the building’s age.
 These tools are affordable, reliable, and far more cost-effective than the active systems used in some other big venues.

 Wi-Fi is reliable and can be a good option for a lot of travellers.
 However, it’s not always the best option for every guest.
 Usually, to connect to a Wi-Fi service in a hotel, the guest will need to manually connect to the hotspot, then open their browser and accept the terms and conditions to use the Wi-Fi, perhaps filling in some information along the way.

 Some people are happy to do this.
 Many users, especially business users, are reluctant to use public Wi-Fi due to security and privacy concerns.
 Very few guests will bother to use Wi-Fi calling while in a hotel, preferring to us cellular whenever it is available.

 Cellular connections ‘just work’, with zero friction.
 Most frequent travellers these days have unlimited data plans so it is easy for them to use cellular.

 If you’re now convinced to make providing a good mobile signal for your guests a priority for your hotel, then using a passive DAS is a good option and one that will make for a more efficient working environment too.